arduino/docs-content/content/software/ide-v2/tutorials/ide-v2-customize-auto-formatter/content.md

 - Arduino IDE 2.0 installed.

-## Setting Custom Configuration
+## Setting the Custom Configuration

-It is possible to define your own custom configuration in two different ways.
+It is possible to define your own custom configuration of the auto formatter feature in two different ways.
 The custom configuration of the auto formatter can be set on a global level to cover all sketches opened in the editor, or you can set the configuration to be specific to a sketch.

 ### Global scope
 If you add a `.clang-format` configuration file to either of the following locations, the Arduino IDE 2.0 will always use it instead of the Arduino default configuration.